Buy me a Cup of Aloha

 - Raw honey has the ability to eliminate free radicals in the body

-Excessive heat can have a detrimental effect on the nutritional value of unpasteurized honey.
+Excessive heat can have a detrimental effect on the nutritional value of unpasteurized or raw honey.

 - Heating up to 37 Degrees C (98.6 F) causes loss of nearly 200 components, part of which are antibacterial